- Home ›

 You only need to follow the court’s timeline if you’ve filed for contested divorce.
 If you plan to file for uncontested divorce, you’re free to make decisions at your own pace.
 You don’t need to file your divorce papers until you’re both ready.

-You both need to give yourselves permission to take brief breaks from important discussions or to end discussions early if you feel yourselves getting tense.
+You both need to grant yourselves permission to take brief breaks from important discussions or to end discussions early if you feel yourselves getting tense.
 It’s better to have a peaceful conversation tomorrow than it is to have an argument today.

 8. Master the Art of Compromise

 Successful compromises are often the result of listening as much as you talk.
 If your former spouse asks for something or proposes an idea, ask them why they feel strongly about it.
+Let curiosity drive your questioning.

 Let them explain their entire case without interrupting them.
 Think about what they’re saying.
 Spend equal time contemplating the merits and the flaws.
 Honor the merits in your response and explain alternatives if you’re not thrilled with their proposal.